joemccann/azure-blog-storage-file-merge/README.md

-# Azure Blob Storage File Merge
+# Azure Blob Storage File Merge Azure Function

 Merge a group of JSON files from Azure Blob Storage and return the single merged file.